Kintzheim: The empire

 In turn the village passed to the Hohenstaufens and then to the Holy Roman Empire, which is the origin of the imperial eagle on the coat of arms.
 During the 13th century the German emperors transferred the income of the village to the local noble families, including the Kagens, the Rathsamhausens (then written Racenhuzen) and the Andlaus.
 From 1267 the castle at Kintzheim was in the possession of the Rathsamhausen family.
 In 1286 part of Kintzheim was let by the emperor to Hartmann and Egelophe de Rathsamhausen for 150 silver marks.
 The area was increased in 1299 by a farm at Kintzheim which the Abbey of Senones gave them in fief.

 In 1298 the inhabitants of the nearby village of Châtenois, at this time administered by the bellicose Bishop of Strasbourg, torched and devastated the castle at Kintzheim.
 The Rathsamhausen and Kagen families rebuilt it, however, between 1300 and 1306.

 Armagnac destruction

-During the civil war of the early 15th century, Armagnac partisans of the Duke of Orleans torched Scherwiller, Châtenois, Kintzheim, and Saint-Hippolyte.
+During the civil war of the early 15th century, Armagnac partisans of the Duke of Orléans torched Scherwiller, Châtenois, Kintzheim, and Saint-Hippolyte.